-- investors' perceptions of and appetite for Internet-related securities; - conditions in the U.S. and other capital markets in which we may seek to raise financing; - our future results of operations, financial condition and cash flows; - the amount of capital that other PRC entities may seek to raise in foreign capital markets; - PRC governmental regulation of foreign investment in Internet companies; - economic, political and other conditions in the PRC; - PRC governmental policies relating to foreign currency borrowings; and

-• any new laws and regulations that may require various PRC government approvals for securities offerings by companies engaged in the Internet sector in the PRC.
+- investors' perceptions of and appetite for Internet-related securities; - · conditions in the U.S. and other capital markets in which we may seek to raise financing; - our future results of operations, financial condition and cash flows; - the amount of capital that other PRC entities may seek to raise in foreign capital markets; - PRC governmental regulation of foreign investment in Internet companies; - · economic, political and other conditions in the PRC; - · PRC governmental policies relating to foreign currency borrowings; and - any new laws and regulations that may require various PRC government approvals for securities offerings by companies engaged in the Internet sector in the PRC

 Our inability to raise additional funds on favorable terms, or at all, could force us to scale back our planned expenditures, which could adversely affect our growth prospects.
-For more information on our capital and financing requirements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."

-If we fail to establish and maintain relationships with content providers, e-commerce merchants and technology providers, we may not be able to attract and retain users.
+If we fail to establish and maintain relationships with content and technology providers and mobile network operators, we may not be able to attract and retain users.